soupi/learn-haskell-blog-generator/src/03-html/07-internal_modules.md

 *blocks* the user from extending our library *in their own project* with things we haven't implemented yet, such as lists or code blocks.

-When a user runs into trouble with using a library (such as missing features) the best course of action usually is to open an issue in the repository or submit a pull request, but sometimes the user needs things to work *now*.
+When a user runs into trouble with a library (such as missing features) the best course of action usually is to open an issue in the repository or submit a pull request, but sometimes the user needs things to work *now*.